 Step 2: You will provide personal information about yourself, your address, the current course you are in, your current teacher, your high school address, and your high school teacher.
 Do not proceed unless you have information such as your NAU ID and the address of your high school.

 Step 3: You will be provided with a retrocredits application form based on the information you give in Step 2.
 You must print this form and present it to the Global Languages and Cultures Department along with the payment receipt that you will receive, which is described in Step 4.
 If you cannot print this form at this time you will have to complete Step 2 at some other time when you have access to a printer.
-This must be presented in person to the Department of Global Languages and Cultures (Building 23/Room 108) within 5 calendar days of today.
+The application must be presented in person with the receipt to the Department of Global Languages and Cultures (Building 23/Room 108) within 5 calendar days from the date paid.

 Step 4: You will be directed to a secure web site where you will pay your $30 non-refundable fee.
 If you cannot pay at this time, you will have to complete Step 1 at some other time when you can complete all 3 steps in the same session.
-This too must be presented in person to the Department of Global Languages and Cultures (Building 23/Room 108) within 5 calendar days of today.
+The receipt must also be presented in person to the Department of Global Languages and Cultures (Building 23/Room 108) with the application within 5 calendar days from the day you pay.

 NORTHERN ARIZONA UNIVERSITY